 During this time, most books are circulated through the mail.
 Students request books through the online catalog and we mail the book to them.
 Turnaround time is generally less than a week.
 Because I-Share is integrated into our catalog, most students use Wiggin and I-Share books interchangeably.
 Functionally speaking, students have access to a 35 million volume library.

-During Intensives, library circulation occurs onsite in the library on the 8th floor.
+During the on-campus week, library circulation occurs onsite in the library on the 6th floor.
 Because I-Share books take roughly 2-4 days to arrive to the library, students tend to use more material held by the Wiggin Library during Intensives.
 Some students plan ahead and will request I-Share books to be sent to Meadville Lombard and they pick them up on campus.
 Often, students will begin a research project on campus and request I-Share books to be shipped to their home so that when they return, they will have the books they need.
-The library is open 8:00am to 5:30pm CST during Intensives and students can walk up at any time.
+The library is open Monday-Friday from 8:00am to 6:00pm CST during on-campus week, as well as from 10am to 4pm the Sunday before and Saturday after classes.

 Wiggin Library provides access to over 50,000 ebooks.
 At this point, ebooks are not acquired to replace print resources for research, but rather are an essential part of coursework and course reserves.
 More information can be found in the Course Readings tab.